nickserv/danamccurdy.com/_posts/2017-10-01-all-that-is.md

 ---
 _(reflections on my car and the universe)_

-I pat my car fondly
-as I walk away,
+As I walk away from my car,
-thanking it
-for carrying me,
+thanking it for carrying me,
-wondering:
+I pat it fondly,
+as I wonder:
 does it have a spirit?

-And I remember -
+And I remember:
-it is made
-of the same stuff
+it is made of the same stuff
 that I am,
-that all things
+that comprises all things.
-are made of.

-What else is all this,
+And what else is all of this,
 except spirit,
-flowing
+flowing in its infinite forms?
-in an infinity
-of forms?

 Everything we know
-is built from the dust
-of a distant singularity,
-still bound,
+is just a passing cloud
-through some spooky entanglement, to its original spirit, the seed of all that is.
+from the dust of a distant singularity, still bound, through some spooky entanglement, to its original spirit, the seed of all that is.